05 — Making It Beautiful

 The Starting Point

-After fixing crashes and string encoding, the UIs worked.
-They also looked terrible.
-Bright blue backgrounds, garbled color schemes, misaligned text, visible borders eating screen space.
-It looked like a debug menu, not an RPG loot screen.
+The crashes were fixed.
+The strings were encoded.
+The UIs worked and looked terrible — bright blue backgrounds, garbled color schemes, misaligned text, visible borders eating screen space.
+A debug menu, not an RPG loot screen.

-The vision was always Diablo — dark, atmospheric, with rarity colors that pop.
-But GBA has 15-bit color (32,768 possible colors), 16-color palettes, and 240×160 resolution.
-How do you make that feel like a modern ARPG?
+The goal was always Diablo — dark, atmospheric, with rarity colors that register at a glance.
+The GBA has 15-bit color (32,768 possible colors), 16-color palettes, and 240x160 resolution.
+Work with what you have.

 FireRed’s standard windows have a 1-tile (8px) border on each side — that “frame” look from the vanilla menus.
-For my screens, that was 16 pixels of wasted space in each dimension.
-On a 240-pixel-wide screen, that’s significant.
+On a 240-pixel-wide screen, that’s 16 wasted pixels per dimension.

-Claude switched to full-bleed windows: x=0, width=30 (the full screen width in tiles).
-This immediately made everything feel more spacious.
-But it revealed a new problem — black bars appeared between adjacent windows because the GBA’s backdrop color (palette index 0 of BG palette 0) was black.
+Claude switched to full-bleed windows: x=0, width=30 — the full screen width in tiles.
+Spacious immediately.
+But black bars appeared between adjacent windows — the GBA’s backdrop color (palette index 0 of BG palette 0) was black.

 Fix: set gPlttBufferUnfaded[0] to match the window fill color after loading palettes.
 The backdrop becomes invisible.